ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-dynamic-arrays.md

 A dynamic array has a underlying *backing array* which is a normal fixed-size array.
 When the backing array becomes full it resizes to a larger fixed-size array.

-In section @sec:sequences:dynamic-arrays we alreay showed that the key insight is to not increase the size by a constant, but instead *multiply* with some factor.
+In @sec:sequences:dynamic-arrays we alreay showed that the key insight is to not increase the size by a constant, but instead *multiply* with some factor.
 If we do this, then the amortised complexity of appending an element to the array is constant, $O(1)$.
 In this section we will use the accounting method to show the same thing.